JacobKissee/JacobKissee/README.md

 - 👋 Hi, I’m @JacobKissee!
+I'm trying out on a new branch.
 - 👀 I’m interested in creating in general.
 But as of now I'm studying front-end development.
 - 🌱 I’m currently learning HTML and CSS JavaScript.
 In addition to using IDEs and GitHub.
 I enjoy learning new things and problem solving.
 I welcome all tips and criticisms!
 - 💞️ I’m looking to collaborate, as well as recieve feedback from others.